foolip/mdn-bcd-collector/README.md

 npm run update-bcd -- --browser=safari --browser=safari_ios
 ```

-The `--release` arguments can be used to only update data for a specific browser release, e.g., Firefox 84:
+The `--release` arguments can be used to only update data for a specific browser release, ex.
+Firefox 84:

 ```sh
 npm run update-bcd -- --browser=firefox --release=84